 General English Requirements

 All BMCC students are required to take English 101 and English 201 (or English 121 which combines both).
 Liberal Arts students are required to take one three-credit course beyond English 201.
-This requirement may be fulfilled by an English III course or by literature courses offered in the Center for Ethnic Studies (African-American, Asian-American, and Latino/a literature).
+This requirement may be fulfilled by an English III course or by literature courses offered in the Department of Ethnic and Race Studies (African-American, Asian-American, and Latino/a literature).

 All entering students are required to take the CUNY/ACT Writing test for placement.
 Students who score below 7 will enroll in an appropriate remedial writing course and will not be permitted to enroll in English 101 until they complete their remedial requirements.
 The BMCC Testing Office offers free workshops for students who are taking CUNY/ACT tests in reading, writing or math.